vogon101/Archie/README.md

 execution of archie code.
 The Parser takes in code and produces an Abstract Syntax Tree which can then be executed

+### Internal
+Internally the language is represented by an AST.
+This is a wrapper on `List[Line]`.
+A `Line` is one of three things:
+* `Comment` - A one line comment
+* `ClassDef` - A class definition
+* `Element` - The core atom of the library

+Anything that isn't a direct subtype of `Line` will be an Element.
+The main difference is that an Element must return a value (even if it is a void) when run whilst a Line does not.
+This may change in the future.
+The AST is immutable and has no knowledge of state so the only way to use it is to traverse it.
+The Archie core library provides two ways of doing this: `ASTTransform` and `ASTVisitor`.
+`ASTVisitor` is an implementation of the visitor pattern whilst `ASTTransform` uses an anonymous function which assumes pattern matching.

+ Interpretation is implemented as an `ASTVisitor` with all the state separated from the actual tree.

 ## The language
 The language has a number of influences both syntactically and conceptually